Patronicity Resources Logo

 5. Pop-ups don’t just have to be temporary installments

-Pop-ups are an easy way for communities in cities and towns to test new ideas and where temporary installations can become permanent destinations which build vibrant communities.
+Pop-ups are an easy way for communities in cities and towns to test new ideas, and where temporary installations can become permanent destinations that build vibrant communities.

-Local residents and the city government can try out new public spaces before investing more funding to buy or enhance it for the community long-term.
+Local residents and the city government can try out new public spaces before investing more funding to buy or enhance them for the community long-term.
 We’ve also seen what started as a temporary installation, just become a permanent fixture at no extra cost!
-With the end of the COVID-19 social distancing restrictions, pop-ups can be a great way to expand city streets with more pedestrian and cyclist friendly landscapes.
+With the end of the COVID-19 social distancing restrictions, pop-ups can be a great way to expand city streets with more pedestrian and cyclist-friendly landscapes.

 Interested in trying out a Pop-up in your city this summer?